VVoruganti/VVoruganti.github.io/src/posts/windows-with-wsl.md

 sudo apt-get xfce-session
 ```

-then once the server is running just run `xfce-session` in the terminal
+then once the server is running just run `bash•xfce-session` in the terminal

 **NOTE** This is a notable difference between WSL 1 and 2.
 I don't think you
 follow the same steps with WSL 1